papertank/envoy-deploy/readme.md

 If you could like to deploy your repository and cleanup any old deployments at the same time, you can run

-	envoy run deploy_cleanup
+	envoy run deploy --cleanup

+Or alternatively, if you need to:

 This will run the deploy script and then delete any old deployments older than 48 hours, limiting the number deleted to 5.

-You can also run the cleanup script independently using
+You can also run the cleanup script independently (without deploying) using

-	envoy run cleanup
+	envoy run deployment_cleanup

+## Commands

+### `envoy run init`
+Initialise server for deployments

+Options
+    --env=ENVIRONMENT        The environment to use.
+(Default: "production") --branch=BRANCH          The git branch to use.
+(Default: "master")

+### `envoy run deploy`
+Run new deployment

+Options
+    --env=ENVIRONMENT        The environment to use.
+(Default: "production") --branch=BRANCH          The git branch to use.
+(Default: "master") --cleanup                Whether to cleanup old deployments

+### `envoy run deployment_cleanup`
+Delete any old deployments older than 48 hours, limiting the number deleted to 5 (by default).

 ## How it Works